corda/corda/docs/source/corda-configuration-file.rst

     :hibernateDialect: (optional) for explicit definition of ``hibernate.dialect`` property, for most cases Hibernate properly detect the correct value

-:dataSourceProperties: This section is used to configure the jdbc connection and database driver used for the nodes persistence.
+:dataSourceProperties: This section is used to configure the JDBC connection and database driver used for the nodes persistence.
     By default the node starts with an embedded H2 database instance.
-    The configuration defaults in ``/node/src/main/resources/reference.conf`` are as shown in the first example.
+    The configuration defaults are as shown in the example above.
-    :ref:`Node database <standalone_database_config_examples_ref>` contains example configurations for other Database Providers.
+    :ref:`Node database <standalone_database_config_examples_ref>` contains example configurations for other database providers.
-    To add additional data source properties (for a specific JDBC driver settings) use ``dataSource.`` prefix with property name (e.g. `dataSource.customProperty = value`).
+    To add additional data source properties (for a specific JDBC driver) use the ``dataSource.`` prefix with the property name (e.g. `dataSource.customProperty = value`).

     :dataSourceClassName: JDBC Data Source class name.
     :dataSource.url:      JDBC database URL.